-And thanks to the mobile app, you can deposit checks, receive account alerts, and view your bank statements without ever stepping foot outside of your home.
-In addition, the credit union provides a variety of services, including checking, savings, retirement accounts, and lending products.
+And thanks to the mobile app, you can deposit checks, receive account alerts, and view your bank statements without ever stepping foot outside your home.
+In addition, the credit union provides various services, including checking, savings, retirement accounts, and lending products.

 And if you ever need to visit an ATM, then Southwest Financial has got you covered.
 Members can access one of the 55,000 Allpoint ATMs located worldwide.

 There are a lot of benefits that come with being a member of Aspire Federal Credit Union.
 You’ll receive access to over 70,000 ATMs nationwide, mobile banking options, and 24/7 customer support.

 Plus, Aspire partners with several companies to provide its members with valuable discounts.
 Members can save money on products from Sprint, TurboTax, SimpliSafe, and more.

 State Department Federal Credit Union (SDFCU) offers memberships to individuals affiliated with the Department of State.
 They currently have over 80,000 members worldwide.

-SDFCU offers free checking, savings, youth accounts, and a variety of lending products.
+SDFCU offers free checking, savings, youth accounts, and various lending products.
 Additionally, the interest rates are competitive, making SDFCU a good option for anyone that qualifies for membership.

 To get started, you’ll need to check your eligibility first.
 If you meet the eligibility requirements, you’ll need to provide your address, Social Security Number, and driver’s license to open the account.

 Alternatives to Consider

 It’s possible that the credit unions outlined in this article won’t be the right fit for your situation.
 For example, credit unions tend to have stricter guidelines for memberships, and many are only available to individuals in certain states.